KaleoSoftware/documentation.kaleosoftware.com/docs/API Guide.md

 ## Online Docs

-The API is documented [here](http://docs.kaleo.apiary.io/).
-A mock server is supplied for making requests, or with a valid Kaleo Widget Token you can make calls into your Kaleo instance.
+The API is documented at https://YOUR_TENANT.kaleosoftware.com/swagger/?url=%2Fapi%2Fv5%2Fswagger_doc

+You will need to be logged in to your Kaleo instance to view the API docs.